This page is designed to answer the following questions:

 - Strapping an individual into a wheelchair without their consent

-- Putting a seatbelt on an individual in a car
+- Putting a seat belt on an individual in a car without their consent (although if they refused, it would be unlawful to drive them anywhere)

 Before undertaking any action that may restrict an individual’s movement or liberties, even if it is for their own safety, you should ensure there is a legal and ethical justification, preferably in writing (e.g. DOLS, care plan etc.).
 It is also essential to protect the dignity of the individual by remaining calm and courteous and explaining what you are doing and why.
-In some cases, consent from the individual will also be required.
+Consent from the individual may also be required.